cslab/csspin/README.rst

 setting ``project_root`` in the subtree ``spin`` and is the root directory of the project (i.e. where ``spinfile.yaml`` is located).

-Braces a meta-characters in the syntax of YAML that indicate a literal dictionary (very much like with JSON, of which YAML is super-set).
-Settings using string interpolation must there be quoted.
+Braces are meta-characters in the syntax of YAML that indicate a literal dictionary (like in JSON, of which YAML is super-set).
+Settings using string interpolation must therefore be quoted.
 Example:

 .. code-block:: yaml